dhongyeon/CS/Problem3/README.md

     return P_vec, T, U
 ```

-* The code also took the boundary cases for the Kinetic energy and assigned them via the Trapezoid rule.
+* The code also took the boundary cases for the Kinetic energy and assigned them.
 ```Python
     if i == 2: